WilliamSchack/Repetitionless-Lite/Documentation/docs/scripting.md

 Scripts can be found at `Packages/com.williamschack.repetitionless` in the `Editor` and `Runtime` folders

-**To include script namespaces their respective assembly definitions must be referenced in your own assembly definitions**
+**To include script namespaces you must reference their respective assembly definitions in your own assembly definitions**